 Likewise, Mark 15:42-43 tells us,

 42 And when evening had come, since it was the day of Preparation, that is, the day before the Sabbath, 43 Joseph of Arimathea, a respected member of the council, who was also himself looking for the kingdom of God, took courage and went to Pilate and asked for the body of Jesus.

 The festival of first fruits, therefore, would have to have been celebrated the day following the Sabbath (given the Jewish regulations about what could or could not be performed on the Sabbath).
 This entails that the Sunday on which Jesus was raised is indeed the feast of first fruits.
 Moreover, as long as the second temple stood (i.e. prior to A.D.
 70) and the Sadducees were in charge, their interpretation prevailed and the feast of first fruits was recognized the day following the first weekly Sabbath after Passover.

 Further evidence that the gospel authors understood Jesus to be fulfilling the first fruits comes from Acts 2, where we read that the Holy Spirit comes upon the disciples at the time of Pentecost, which fulfils further symbolism relating to the feast of Pentecost that is outlined in Leviticus 23 (which I will not dwell upon here).

 What Bayes factor might we assign to this piece of evidence?
 Of course, this piece of evidence is not wholly independent of the fact that Jesus’ death takes place at the time of Passover.
-There are also only seven days in the week.
-For these reasons I assign a conservative Bayes factor of 5.
-So far, our cumulative Bayes factor is 50 x 2 x 5 = 500.
+For this reason I assign a conservative Bayes factor of 2.
+So far, our cumulative Bayes factor is 10 x 2 x 2 = 40.